Welcome and marhaba to Muscat, Oman. The city that once gave its name to the country, now symbolizes all of its glory, history and heritage.

 We present to you 10 best things to do in Muscat:

-Photo by AlKhatab Al-Saqri on Unsplash
+Image Credit: AlKhatab Al-Saqri on Unsplash

-A Muslim’s journey always starts and ends in a mosque where connection with divinity feeds the soul.
+A Muslim’s journey always starts and ends in a mosque where the connection with divinity feeds the soul.
 The grand mosque of Sultan Qaboos is such an amazing religious construction that inspires awe in the beholder.
 With a capacity of 25,000, the size of this mosque is but one aspect of its grandeur.
 Up until a certain time, this mosque was home to the largest carpet and chandelier in the world!

 As Muscat’s most iconic mosque, the interior of Sultan Qaboos Grand mosque does not fail to display the quality and level of precision and detail in decorating the walls and pillars of this holy place.
-The tilework and mosaics are astounding and flawless, to say the least.
+The tile work and mosaics are astounding and flawless, to say the least.
 The mosque is open for non-Muslim visitors too!
 Of course, everyone is entitled to a chance of spirituality while seeking leisure in life.

 The Royal Opera House in Muscat is the hub of almost all artistic activity in Oman.
 The building itself is an amazing construction that features traditional arabesque architecture, and houses theatres, auditoriums, and restaurants.
 If you are lucky enough during your stay in Muscat, you may get a chance to attend an enchanting performance of the local arts.

-The museum displays thousands of artifacts: ancient weaponry, costumes and household equipment.
+The museum displays thousands of artifacts: ancient weaponry, costumes, and household equipment.
 This reflects the Omanis’ disposition to preserve their cultural identity, and they are right to do so; there is so much authenticity and connection with an old prosperous past in this corner of the world.

-Photo by Musab Al Rawahi on Unsplash
+Image Credit: Musab Al Rawahi on Unsplash

-Built by the Portuguese in the harbor of Muttrah in Old Muscat during the 16th century, Muttrah fort is one of the most visited sites in Oman.
-It sits on top of a mountain overlooking the sea and offering beautiful broad views.
+Built by the Portuguese in the harbor of Muttrah in Old Muscat during the 16th century, the Muttrah fort is one of the most visited sites in Oman.
+It sits on top of a mountain overlooking the sea and offers beautiful broad views.
 The fort has a giant tower supported by two walls that whirl along each of its sides in the fashion of China’s great wall, making it a great place to visit!

 Of course, this fort is but one of many ancient defensive structures such as the Fort of Sohar in the south and Ar Rustaq that have endured centuries of time and that continue to fascinate visitors here in Muscat.